 Your dose of travel fix - from hacks and deals to travel tips and everything in between, delivered monthly to your inbox

 Best time to visit Tuscany

 Although Tuscany boasts of mellow weather throughout the year, the best time to visit Tuscany is between Mid-May to July and during the month of September.
-The spring season offers visitors clear, sunny skies with temperatures ranging from 64°F (18°C) to 82° F (28°C), making it the best time to bask under the Tuscan sun and go sightseeing.
+Spring in Tuscany flaunts clear, sunny skies with temperatures ranging from 64°F (18°C) to 82° F (28°C), making it the best time to bask under the Tuscan sun and go sightseeing.
 Since it is also the peak tourist season, make sure you book your airfare and accommodation well in advance to avoid spikes in rates.

 Visiting in the fall season between October and November allows for pleasant weather conditions along the Tuscan countryside.
 If dates aren’t a concern, this is a great time to visit Tuscany.
 The region celebrates several festivals like Harvest and Easter during this period.

 The low season in Tuscany is during the winter months from December to February.
 However, if the weather isn’t a concern and you are in a festive mood and looking to celebrate Christmas, Tuscany offers many great options to ring in the cheer and the new year.
 There is little chance of snow and it is perfect for travelers wanting to escape extreme weather conditions and save a quick buck on their travel expenses.